Suboxone vs Naloxone

 Where can I get Suboxone or naloxone?

-Workit Health offers Suboxone treatment in many states (see our map below).
-While Workit’s telemedicine Suboxone treatment is 100% virtual in most states, Ohio may require a single in-person appointment to receive Suboxone.
+Workit Health offers Suboxone (buprenorphine/naloxone) treatment in many states (see our list below).
+Workit’s telemedicine Suboxone (buprenorphine/naloxone) treatment is 100% virtual.
 If you aren’t in our area, learn other strategies for finding a Suboxone Clinic near you.

 You can locate naloxone at most pharmacies without a prescription, through insurance, and from some community organizations.
 There are local drives in some areas that provide naloxone for free, to help reduce overdose deaths in the area.
 Its availability varies from state to state.
 You can find out how to get Narcan via the Narcan website.